Key Breed Facts

 Average Cost to keep/care for a Basset Griffon Vendeen

-Over the centuries, the Griffon Vendeen proved they were very able hunters and even today these charming dogs are still used to scent hare and rabbit.
+Over the centuries, the Bassety Griffon Vendeen has constantly proved to be very able hunters and even today these charming dogs are still used to scent hare and rabbit in their native France and other European countries.
 They can work as individuals or as part of a pack to hunt deer and wild boar.
-With this said, today the Basset Griffon Vendeen is a very popular choice with people here in the UK and elsewhere in the world both as family pets and companion dogs thanks to their adorable looks and kind, affectionate natures.
+With this said, today the Basset Griffon Vendeen is fast becoming a popular choice with people here in the UK and elsewhere in the world both as family pets and companion dogs thanks to their adorable looks and loyal, kind and affectionate natures.

 Height at the withers: Males 40 - 44 cm, Females 39 - 43 cm